Mustufain/Innoplexus-Online-Hackathon/README.md

-information_train.csv, information_test.csv - tab separated files
+*information_train.csv, information_test.csv - tab separated files

--Variable       Meaning
+ **Variable       Meaning

-abstract: Text containing the abstract of the article
+**abstract: Text containing the abstract of the article

-article_title: Title of the article
+**article_title: Title of the article

-author_str: Name of the Authors of the article
+**author_str: Name of the Authors of the article

-pmid: Id for the article
+**pmid: Id for the article

-pub_date: Publication date of the article/manuscript
+**pub_date: Publication date of the article/manuscript

-set: The set to which the article belongs
+**set: The set to which the article belongs

-full_Text: The complete text of the research article
+**full_Text: The complete text of the research article

-Train.csv - comma separated file
+*Train.csv - comma separated file

-Variable Meaning
+**Variable Meaning

-pmid: Id for the article
+**pmid: Id for the article

-ref_list : pmid of the articles that this article has cited
+r**ef_list : pmid of the articles that this article has cited

-Test.csv - comma separated file
+*Test.csv - comma separated file

-Variable Meaning
+**Variable Meaning

-pmid: Id for the article
+**pmid: Id for the article

 Evaluation Metric